DA 210 - Data Systems (cross-listed as CS 181)

 Digital Poster and Presentation 5 Pairs of two students, digital poster with a low-stakes, informal presentation in class

-Midterm Assessment 15 In-class, individual assignment, cumulative (up to the date of the exam)
+Midterm Exam 15 In-class, individual assignment, cumulative (covers material up to the class before the exam)

-Final Assessment 20 In-class, individual assignment, cumulative (covering the entire course)
+Final Exam 25 In-person, individual assignment, cumulative (covers material from the entire course)

 Late Work